 The surprise of the show for me was the 70-300mm DO IS USM lens on the fellow in the shot of the 7D.
 It isn’t as big an aperture as I normally like (at f/4.5-5.6), but it is VERY compact for such a long zoom and great quality – I assume this is down to the DO (diffractive optics).

 The new Canon Powershot S90 looks like a mighty fine product.
 Think every thing I said about the SX200is as a pocketable alternative to a DSLR (going without a DSLR), but a good few steps up.
 F/2 aperture (nice and wide :) ), 28mm wide angle lens with 3.8x zoom.
 Very compact, very easy to use with it’s function select and rotary dial around the lens, and a worthy pocketable alternative to a DSLR.
+This one is as perfectly matching as the convex mirrors for a car, giving exactly the vision you expect to get.

 Lots of steady-cam type set ups for the EOS DSLRs on show, and a veritable see of LED based lighting that was low heat, low power and VERY bright.